-The bipolar forceps market size was exhibited at USD 962.15 million in 2024 and is projected to hit around USD 1,612.60 million by 2034, growing at a CAGR of 5.3% during the forecast period 2024 to 2034.
+The bipolar forceps market size was exhibited at USD 1,013.14 million in 2025 and is projected to hit around USD 1,698.07 million by 2035, growing at a CAGR of 5.3% during the forecast period 2026 to 2035.
+North America bipolar forceps market dominated the global market with a revenue share of 41.0% in 2025.

 The bipolar forceps market is a critical segment of the electrosurgical instruments industry, providing vital tools for precise tissue coagulation and dissection across a broad range of surgical disciplines.
 These forceps utilize a high-frequency electrical current that flows between two tips of the instrument, offering controlled coagulation with minimal lateral thermal spread.
 This unique mechanism ensures the safety of surrounding tissues during complex surgical procedures and significantly reduces intraoperative bleeding.